weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 14. Leave the Exchange Admin Center open to the mail flow page and proceed to the next lab.

-15. This is a test step.
-I want to **bold this word** and then create an indented step.

-    **Important:** This is a test.

-    - indented step 1
-    - indented step 2
-    - indented step 3

-16. Test step 2.

 # End of Lab 2